taogilaaa/apollo-modular/README.md

 - As of this time `importSchema` from `graphql-import` doesn't seem to support `extend` type, but using pure string or `gql` tag works https://github.com/prisma/graphql-import/issues/42

-- Using comments followed by extend throw syntax error
+- Using comments followed by extend throws syntax error

   - Works